-I took the lead on structuring the learning component of the Orion system and developing the frameworks based on research I performed about different learning theories.
+I took the lead on structuring the learning component and developing frameworks based on research about different learning theories.

-We developed a learning framework that focused on identifying the goalposts that Orion would work to move the user through.
-The framework is designed in a way that it can be personalized for each user.
-Each of the 5 goalposts are separate nodules that build on one another, however based on the desired goals of the user Orion will adjust the speed and movement through these goalposts.
+We developed a framework that focused on identifying goalposts that Orion would move the user through.
+Each of the 5 goalposts are separate nodules that build on one another.
+Based on the user’s goals, Orion will adjust the speed and movement through these goalposts.

-Because motivating was an important element to the success of Orion, we developed a motivation framework that would use multiple tactics to engage and motivate the user as time goes by.
-This framework is based on spontaneity.
-Orion uses a set of motivators (sound, light, movement) to engage the user when they are exhibiting low engagement based on a motivation profile Orion develops about them.
-This profile is periodically reevaluated over time to continuously make adjustments to the motivation tactics.
-In addition, Orion uses topics of interest to the user, for example money or health, to motivate them to exhibit changes in their behavior.
+We developed a motivation framework that uses multiple tactics to engage the user.
+Based on spontaneity, Orion uses a set of motivators to engage the user when they are exhibiting low engagement based on a motivation profile.
+This profile is periodically reevaluated over time to continuously make profile adjustments.
+Orion uses topics of interest (ex. money, health) to motivate them to exhibit changes in their behavior.

 The Orion app allows the user to remotely access realtime utility data providing the flexibility to keep track of information while on the go.
 The user is able to see an overview of past and current goals + success rates, create new goals, and customize notifications and privacy preferences.